Addiction Medicine Expert Witnesses

-Addiction medicine is a medical specialty that deals with the treatment of addiction The specialty often crosses over into other areas, since various aspects of addiction fall within the fields of public health, psychology, social work, psychiatry, and internal medicine, among others.
-Incorporated within the specialty are the processes of detoxification, rehabilitation, harm reduction, abstinence-based treatment, individual and group therapies, oversight of halfway houses, treatment of withdrawal-related symptoms, acute intervention, and long term therapies designed to reduce likelihood
+Addiction medicine is a medical specialty that deals with the treatment of addiction.
+Because of the nature of addiction, this is an interdisciplinary specialty that includes elements of psychology, public health, internal medicine, and social work.
+Incorporated within the specialty are the processes of detoxification, rehabilitation, harm reduction, abstinence-based treatment, individual and group therapies, oversight of halfway houses, treatment of withdrawal-related symptoms, acute intervention, and long-term therapies designed to reduce the likelihood of relapse.